 There are penalties for failing to comply with an imposed condition.

 Case-by-case and special conditions

-We can impose conditions on a case-by-case basis in special circumstances.
+We can impose conditions on a case-by-case basis, taking into account the public interest and all the circumstances.
 Examples include:

 - the requirement to distribute all, or a certain proportion of the proceeds of fundraising by a specified time

 - applying a special condition in order to grant registration that might otherwise have been refused.

 Transparency and public disclosure